cdstouter/steadysound/README.md

     g++ *.cpp -Wall -lsndfile -lboost_program_options-mt -o steadysound.exe

 Once it's compiled, you will probably have to copy some DLLs from \[MSYS2 installation directory\]/mingw\[32|64\]/bin/ to get it to run.

+## License

+This program is released under the MIT License.
+See the LICENSE file for more information.
+It also uses a few software libraries that are under different licenses:

+* libsndfile - GNU LGPL
+* boost\_program\_options - Boost Software License

+For the details of these licenses, see the LICENSE-3RD-PARTY file.